Ship From China to the US With Shipa Freight

 Annual Container Volume: >3.5 million TEUs.

-Although transit times from Asia to Miami are quite long, it’s nevertheless one of the most popular ports for door-to-door ocean freight from China to US-based businesses.
+- One of the most popular ports for door-to-door ocean freight from China to US businesses.

 Owned By: Multiple owners.

 Other Ocean Freight Ports in the United States

 Aside from the five ports described above, freight forwarders like Shipa Freight can also offer ocean freight services to the following US container ports: